Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Interaction of Linear growth

 Fix two measures $\mu^1$ and $\mu^2$ in $\mathcal{P}_{c_0,C}$.
 Denote by $\mu^1[T]$ and $\mu^2[T]$ the laws of the McKean-Vlasov SDE on $\mathcal{C}_T^d$ with initial distribution respectively $\mu^1$ and $\mu^2$.
 Via Girsanov transform, we compute the relative entropy between $\mu^1[T]$ and $\mu^2[T]$:

 The weighted Pinsker's inequality \eqref{weightedpinsker} implies that, choosing $\epsilon>0$ sufficiently small,

 where

-When $\epsilon>0$ is sufficiently small, this expression is finite by the linear growth condition, Cauchy-Schwartz, and the exponential moment estimate \eqref{expoestimate}.
+When $\epsilon>0$ is sufficiently small but fixed (we are not letting $\epsilon\searrow 0$), this expression is finite by the linear growth condition, Cauchy-Schwartz, and the exponential moment estimate \eqref{expoestimate}.
 Moreover, the constant $C_\epsilon$ can be bounded uniformly in the choice of $\mu^1$ and $\mu^2$.

 Then, by Gronwall's lemma, we conclude there exists some constant $K>0$ depending on $T$, $b_0$, $b$, $c_0$ and $C$, such that

 We have proved the desired stability result.